Make your travelling easier by downloading these apps to your iPhone or Android. Here are my top ten cool, free travel apps in 2019. (Now 2023!)

 2. Trip Advisor

 Very useful app for scanning cheap flights for your next trip.
-Should have been my number one of Travel Apps in 2019 but Google Trips is just really rad.
 Using Skyscanner, you can search flights from hundreds of airlines around the world to find the cheapest and best ones.
 You can also use it to book hotels and cars.
 It’s free too.
-Cop their USP below:

 Fun fact: Skyscanner is used by over 60million people a month!
 See here